 Lisa Solomon is a camera shy mixed media artist that moonlights as an art professor and freelance graphic designer.
 She runs a crafty business called MODIfy/d with a friend, and recently published a book - Knot Thread Stitch - exploring creativity through mixed media and embroidery.
+A monograph of her work Hand/Made is also available thru MIEL press.

 She is best known for her work that questions and deconstructs the meaning of identity through the exploration of mediums traditionally associated with domestic crafts.
 She received her BA from UC Berkeley and her MFA from Mills College.